By Megan Renart

 Does reading that touch a nerve?
 You’re probably fielding that question on an almost-daily basis from dozens of well-meaning friends and family members — perhaps even asking yourself the same question, too.

-“It takes a new mindset,” says Chad Storlie, retired Army Special Forces officer and USAA’s Going Civilian/Military Transition community manager.
+“It takes a new mindset,” says Chad Storlie, retired Army Special Forces officer.
 Storlie has experienced the transition to civilian life, authored two books on the topic, speaks to Fortune 1000 companies, and helps thousands of men and women translate and apply their military skills to post-military careers.

 According to Storlie, the biggest change — and possible hurdle — is a mental one.

 “People often say, ‘There’s nothing like the military,’ and they’re right.
 You should not expect to find anything like that again in civilian life,” he says.

 Looking for jobs after the military is a sobering thought, yes, but also an exciting one.
 This is a new chapter in life that will be nothing like what you’re used to, but you can also apply what you learned in the military to the transition.

 How to mentally and physically prepare for this huge change

 Storlie says a successful transition comes down to timing, discipline, strategy, routine and mindset.

 1. Is this the right time to transition?
 First things first.
 Are you ready to make the leap?
 And even if the answer is yes, there's one factor that can't be ignored -- COVID-19 and the effect it's had on so many aspects of our lives.
 Storlie cites these pandemic-related issues you should factor into your transition decision: